biotorrents/gazelle/README.md

 Please find a running list of major software improvements below.
 This list is by no means exhaustive; it's a best hits compilation.
+The points are presented in no particular order.

 ## Built to scale, micro or macro